ERIC HANSON – FOUNDER

 A passionate explorer, outdoorsman, Native American rock art enthusiast and expert hang gliding pilot, Eric is a Professor at the USC School of Cinematic Art in Los Angeles, leading and developing programs centered on film, visual effects, innovative emerging media, animation, film and virtual reality.

-A sought after international educator, speaker, and immersive film and photography thought leader, Eric’s high end immersive work and photography has been featured at prestigious events, film festivals and exhibitions around the world, e.g. MoMA, the Sundance Film Festival, TrIbeca Film Festival, Jackson Wild Film Festival, Mountainfilm Festival, and with the Seattle Philharmonic Orchestra.
+A sought after international educator, speaker, and immersive film and photography thought leader, Eric’s high end immersive work and photography has been featured at prestigious events, film festivals and exhibitions around the world, e.g. the Vancouver International Film Festival, the Jackson Wild Film Festival, the Mountainfilm Festival, SIGGRAPH, AWE, and VRLA.

 After co-founding and leading successful VFX and immersive media studio XRez Studios which focused on 360 capture technology, cultural heritage, and science visualization content, Eric founded Blueplanet VR in 2019 to focus more fully on nature and cultural heritage-related projects for virtual reality and related formats.

-With its first version released in 2020, Blueplanet VR Explore is the company’s flagship product, featuring an ever-expanding range of unique, high quality VR experiences which have been captured using volumetic technology, allowing the viewer full freedom of movement— from sacred Buddhist temples to Icelandic waterfalls, from hidden Native Ameican sites acoss the US Southwest to deep caves, melting glaciers, volcano craters, and much more.
+With its first version released in 2020, Blueplanet VR Explore is the company’s flagship product, featuring an ever-expanding range of unique, high quality VR experiences which have been captured using volumetric technology, allowing the viewer full freedom of movement — from sacred Buddhist temples to Icelandic waterfalls, from hidden Native Ameican sites acoss the US Southwest to deep caves, melting glaciers, volcano craters, and much more.